Francis Lewis Cardozo: Political career

 Francis Cardozo became active in the Republican Party in South Carolina and was elected as a delegate to the 1868 South Carolina constitutional convention.
 As chair of the education committee, he advocated establishing integrated public schools in the state.
-The legislature ratified a new constitution in 1868 that provided for public schools for the first time in the state, and supported them to be integrated.
+The legislature ratified a new constitution in 1868 that provided for public schools for the first time in the state and supported them to be integrated.

-He was elected Secretary of State in South Carolina in 1868, and was the first African American to hold a statewide office in the United States.
+He was elected Secretary of State in South Carolina in 1868 and was the first African American to hold a statewide office in the United States.
 Cardozo reformed the South Carolina Land Commission, which distributed limited amounts of land to former slaves.
 During his term as secretary of state, he was chosen as professor of Latin at Howard University in Washington, D.C., and advised the governor of his intention to resign.
 The governor helped approve an arrangement by which Cardozo could retain his state office and also teach at Howard.
 A deputy was appointed during this period.
 He taught at Howard until March 1872.

 Francis Cardozo was elected as state treasurer in 1872.
-After he did not cooperate with corruption, some Democratic legislators unsuccessfully tried to impeach Cardozo in 1874.
+After he did not cooperate with corruption, some Democrats legislators unsuccessfully tried to impeach Cardozo in 1874.
 He was reelected in 1874 and 1876, although the latter election was one in which Democrats swept most offices and took over control of the state legislature and governor's seat.

 South Carolina elections, as in other southern states, had been increasingly marked by violence as Democrats sought to suppress the black Republican vote.
 The 1876 gubernatorial election season was also violent and featured widespread fraud at the polls and disputes over counts.
 In the end, white Democrats regained control of the state government after a compromise at the national level in 1877 led to the federal government abandoning Reconstruction.
 This included the removal of remaining federal troops from the South that year and other steps, including supporting Democrat Wade Hampton III's claim for the governorship in a disputed election.
 As customary in a change of administrations, Hampton demanded the resignation of Cardozo and other members of the earlier government; Francis left office on May 1, 1877.

-The Democrats prosecuted Cardozo for conspiracy in November 1877.
+The Hampton administration and the Democrats prosecuted Cardozo for "conspiracy to defraud the state" in November 1877.
+Many former government officials were indicted for corruption charges and fled the state, Cardozo was one of three that remained and was soon arrested and convicted in "connection of a 'pay certificate' worth $4,000, drawn to the order of C. L. Frankfort and paid by Cardozo."
+Cardozo's appeal to the South Carolina Supreme Court was dismissed.
 Despite questionable evidence, he was found guilty and served over six months in jail.
 After the federal government dropped election fraud charges against some Democrats, Cardozo was pardoned in 1879 by Democratic Governor William Dunlap Simpson.